-One of the most stunning cities we’ve ever laid eyes on, Edinburgh is a city of mystery and history.
+It is also one of the most stunning cities we’ve ever laid eyes on, a city of mystery and history.
 Built on seven hills, the gothic tangle of streets and narrow closes flows down from Castle Rock, giving way to the Georgian grandeur of the New Town.
 The cliffs of Salisbury Crags loom over you as you explore the multiple alleys.

-The views across the water are spectacular, especially on a still day when the surrounding hills are perfectly reflected.
+The views at Loch Lomond across the water are spectacular, especially on a still day when the surrounding hills are perfectly reflected.
 You can also enjoy water sports and boat trips if you just have to get out onto the water.

 Abandoned to nature after World War II, this grand old home is still the official seat of Clan Graham, although it is more ruins than homely now.
 It’s a spectacularly spooky place to visit (go in daylight), but also fascinating.

 We should mention here that technically it’s not a visitors’ site, but if you love a castle and like to go places off the tourist trail, then Buchanan Castle in Stirlingshire is easily one of the best things to do in Scotland.

 Buchanan Castle is in Stirlingshire, on the way to Loch Lomond.
 In fact, people traveling around Scotland often pass it all the time and have no idea – even locals!
 It’s about a mile from the village of Drymen (birthplace of Billy Connolly!), which is a stop on the West Highland Way on the banks of Loch Lomond.